The Environment Agency’s Generic Design Assessment (GDA) of new nuclear power station designs and how we engage with others during the process.

 You can find out more about this GDA on the joint regulators website.

-Bradwell B Power Generation Company Ltd proposes building this reactor design at its Bradwell site in Essex.
+Bradwell B Power Generation Company Ltd is developing proposals to build and operate 2 of these reactors at Bradwell in Essex.

 The regulators began assessing EDF and Areva’s UK EPR nuclear power station design in 2007.
 The Environment Agency consulted on its findings from its environmental assessment from 28 June to 18 October 2010 and published its decision and interim SoDA in December 2011.